Red Zone: Immobilisation Response

 There's another thing that’s important to know about the red zone.
 Because it’s at the bottom of the ladder, in order to get to the green zone we actually have to go up through the yellow zone to get there.

-Being aware of the signs and signals for the red zone, as well as what the process of returning to the green zone might be like, is an important step towards cultivating a healthy and balanced nervous system.
+Being aware of the signs and signals for the red zone and which ones might resonate for you, as well as what the process of returning to the green zone might be like, is an important step towards learning to cultivate this healthy relationship with your nervous system.

 Lesson Review